pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 [^okasaki]: One could also solve a harder problem and augment a [purely functional deque](https://www.cs.cmu.edu/~rwh/students/okasaki.pdf), and deamortise *that*.
 I expect less than amazing constant factors out of that approach.

-Earlier this week, [Shachaf](https://gts.y.la/@shachaf/statuses/01K287S10263ASXE5H97DZ2T8N) linked to an [IBM research report, "Constant-Time Sliding Window Aggregation,"](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf) that describes DABA (De-Amortized Banker's Aggregator), a simple deamortised algorithm for monoid-augmented FIFOs.
+Last week on the fediverse, [Shachaf](https://gts.y.la/@shachaf/statuses/01K287S10263ASXE5H97DZ2T8N) linked to an [IBM research report, "Constant-Time Sliding Window Aggregation](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf)," that describes DABA (De-Amortized Banker's Aggregator), a simple deamortised algorithm for monoid-augmented FIFOs.
 The key insight: despite[^pearls] its cleverness, the dual-stack construction is an intellectual dead end.
 Unfortunately, I found the paper a bit confusing (I just learned about this [follow-up, which might be clearer](https://arxiv.org/abs/2009.13768)).
 I hope the alternative presentation in this post is helpful, especially in combination with [the matching Python code](/images/2025-08-14-monoid-augmented-fifos/monoid-fifo.py).

-At the very least, the presentation in this post lead to stronger worst-case bounds than [DABA](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf) or [its 2020 follow-up](https://arxiv.org/abs/2009.13768): at most two monoid multiplications per query, two per push, and one per pop (compared to one per query, three per push, two per pop).
-In fact, we'll see at least one realistic case where we can achieve the same average complexity as fully amortised solutions, two products per insert (and three per query).

 [^pearls]: Your surprise may vary.
-I find that "magic trick" like this one and others that the Oxford branch of functional programming seems to be fond of is maybe useful to convince one's self of an algorithm's correctness, but not so much when it comes to communicating the sort of insight that leads to discovering new ones (and there are [folks who recognise the issue and want to fix it](https://kolektiva.social/@beka_valentine/114691133676966456)).
+I find "magic tricks" like this one and others that the Oxford branch of functional programming seems to be fond of are maybe useful to convince one's self of an algorithm's correctness, but not so much when it comes to communicating the sort of deep understanding that leads to discovering new ones (and there are [folks who recognise the issue and want to fix it](https://kolektiva.social/@beka_valentine/114691133676966456)).

+At the very least, the presentation in this post lead to a streamlined version of DABA with worst-case bounds that are never worse than [the original](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf#page=9) or [its 2020 follow-up](https://arxiv.org/pdf/2009.13768v1#page=15): at most two monoid multiplications per query, two per push, and one per pop (compared to one per query, three per push and two per pop for DABA).
+In fact, we'll see at least one realistic case where we can achieve the same average complexity as fully amortised solutions, two multiplications per push (at the cost of up to two multiplications per query, instead of one for dual stacks);
+this is again never worse than [DABA](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf#page=10)'s average of two multiplications per push and one per pop (and still one per query).[^diff]

+[^diff]: The reason behind this improvement is a minor difference in scheduling.
+In this post, query may perform two multiplications instead of one like DABA, because DABA eagerly computes the same product behind the extra multiplication in our `query` (`peek`).
+That's not a big change to the invariants, but computing the extra product on demand is never worse, at least in terms of complexity, than doing the same ahead of time: if we always query the total product after each pop, we just moved the same work to different subroutines, but laziness pays off where there are multiple pops per query (multiple queries per pop can be handled with a cache).

 Rethinking the amortised augmented FIFO
 ---------------------------------------